Controller (song)

 "Controller" is a song by New Zealand band L.A.B., released as a single from their debut album L.A.B. in mid-2018.
 After the success of the band's song "In the Air" (2019), the song became a hit in New Zealand.

 Composition

 "Controller" was one of the first songs the band L.A.B. wrote, inspired by the story of a woman who falls blindly in love with a controlling man.
 The song incorporates 1980s-style pop synths and percussion.

 Release

 The song was released as a single in July 2018, alongside the release of the song's music video, directed by Shae Sterling.
 The song became a hit in 2020 after the release of the band's single "In the Air", becoming the 8th most successful single by a New Zealand artist in 2020.

+The song was compiled onto the band's 2023 album Introducing L.A.B., originally produced as a sampler for their debut European performances.

 Critical reception

 Dave Tucker of Ambient Light Blog reviewed the song positively, calling it "[the] perfect single piece of team mastery, combin[ing] a sweet soulful sincerity that I like a lot."